AlibabaCloudDocs/ram/intl.en-US/Security Settings/Overview of security settings.md

 -   Virtual MFA devices can be used when you log on to the Alibaba Cloud Management Console from a browser or the Alibaba Cloud app.
 -   U2F security keys have the following limits:
     -   U2F security keys can be used only on computers with USB ports.
-If you log on to Alibaba Cloud from a mobile browser or the Alibaba Cloud app, you cannot use U2F security keys.
+If you log on to the Alibaba Cloud Management Console from a browser or the Alibaba Cloud app, you cannot use U2F security keys.
 If you use a virtual machine or Remote Desktop Connection, U2F authentication is inapplicable.
-    -   You can use U2F security keys only when you log on to the console by using the `signin.alibabacloud.com` domain name.
-If you use the `signin-intl.aliyun.com` domain name that was previously supported by Alibaba Cloud, U2F authentication is inapplicable.
+    -   You can use U2F security keys only when you log on to the Alibaba Cloud Management Console by using the signin.alibabacloud.com domain name.
+If you use the signin-intl.aliyun.com domain name that was previously supported by Alibaba Cloud, U2F authentication is inapplicable.
     -   Only the following browser versions support the U2F protocol:
         -   Google Chrome 38 and later
         -   Opera 40 and later
         -   Mozilla Firefox 57 and later

-            **Note:** If you use a Mozilla Firefox browser, you must manually enable the U2F feature.
+            **Note:** If you use Mozilla Firefox, you must manually enable the U2F feature.
 Enter `about:config` in the address bar of your browser to go to the browser configuration page.
-On this page, search for `u2f`, and then set the **security.webauth.u2f** parameter to **true**.
-For more information, see the [Mozilla Firefox help documentation](https://support.mozilla.org/en-US/kb/about-config-editor-firefox).
+On this page, search for `u2f` and set the **security.webauth.u2f** parameter to **true**.
+For more information, see the [Mozilla Firefox help documentation](https://support.mozilla.org/zh-CN/kb/about-config-editor-firefox).